bazelbuild/bazel-skylib/docs/subpackages_doc.md

 Example:
 Assuming the following BUILD files exist:

     BUILD
     foo/BUILD
     foo/sub/BUILD
     bar/BUILD
     baz/deep/dir/BUILD

-If the current package is 'BUILD' all() will return ['//foo', '//bar', '//baz/deep/dir'].  //foo/sub is not included because it is a direct subpackage of '//foo' not '//'
+If the current package is '//' all() will return ['//foo', '//bar', '//baz/deep/dir'].  //foo/sub is not included because it is a direct subpackage of '//foo' not '//'